 Cyber Warfare Facts

-Some of the facts surrounding cyber warfare are given below.
+Some facts regarding cyber warfare are presented below.

 - Types of Cyber Attacks: Malicious software (malware) is designed to damage or gain unauthorized access to systems.
-Attempts to deceive individuals or organizations into revealing sensitive information and overwhelming a system or network to make it unavailable to users.
+Attempts to deceive individuals or organizations into revealing sensitive information and to overwhelm a system or network, rendering it unavailable to users.
 She coordinated and targeted cyber attacks, often state-sponsored, aimed at long-term infiltration.

-- Targets of Cyber Warfare: Cyber threats target government systems, corporate networks, and critical infrastructure for unauthorized access, data breaches, and disruption, affecting national security, business integrity, and public services.
+- Targets of Cyber Warfare: Cyber threats target government systems, corporate networks, and critical infrastructure, causing unauthorized access, data breaches, and disruption, thereby affecting national security, business integrity, and public services.

-- International Laws and Norms: The lack of clear international laws and norms governing cyber warfare poses a significant challenge in addressing cyber threats effectively and holding perpetrators accountable.
+- International Laws and Norms: The absence of clear international laws and norms governing cyber warfare poses a significant challenge to effectively addressing cyber threats and holding perpetrators accountable.

-- Preventive Measures: Implementing cybersecurity measures, regular updates, employee training, and international cooperation are crucial for defending against cyber warfare.
+- Preventive Measures: Implementing cybersecurity measures, conducting regular updates, providing employee training, and engaging in international cooperation are crucial for defending against cyber warfare.

 Cyber Warfare Views